citp/privacy-policy-historical/a/an/and/androidfilehost.com.md

-> *The following text is extracted and transformed from the androidfilehost.com privacy policy that was archived on 2014-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140605011736id_/http%3A//www.androidfilehost.com%3Fw%3Dprivacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the androidfilehost.com privacy policy that was archived on 2014-07-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140722082833id_/http%3A//www.androidfilehost.com%3Fw%3Dprivacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Androidfilehost.com | Downloads and free file hosting for Android Developers
+# Privacy Policy | Androidfilehost.com | Download GApps, Roms, Kernels, Themes and more.
+Free file hosting for all Android developers

 _This document was last updated on July 14, 2012_